44moles/Point2tree/README.md

 ```

 Modified steps from the original repo:

+The installation involves conda.

+The steps to take on Ubuntu 20.04 machine on a linux machine or in a docker:

 If you go for the docker you can use files which are in`./docker`.
 Install it first and then follow the steps which are given below.

 ```